csmcallister/fed-a11y-scan/README.md

 ### Build

+These instructions prepare assets for deployment via the AWS CDK.

 #### Build a11y scan lambda

 Before we let the AWS CDK deploy the a11y lambda function, we need to make a lambda layer for headless chrome and then tweak the internals of `pa11y`, the accessibility scanning tool, to use headless chrome.